AakinDesai/Sub-Pixel-Object-tracking-with-Deep-Learning/README.md

 ### Nvidia Flownet

 It is end to end Machine Learning Model to track Optical Flow.
 It Combines several datasets from SINTEL, an Optical Flow Dataset from a 3D Animated Film, to Flying Chairs which has 3D chair models superimposed on random pictures.
-It comes in many different versions with different speeds and capabilities
+It comes in many different versions with different speeds and capabilities.

+This project used **FlownetC** model for real time Sub-Pixel object tracking.

+To install Nvidia Flownet go to this [resource](https://github.com/NVIDIA/flownet2-pytorch)